ofiraflalo/Enzyme_Inhibitor_Competition_Simulator/README.md

 https://github.com/Code-Maven/wis-python-course-2026-03

-The project combines biochemical modeling and Python-based simulation to investigate how competition for an inhibitor can affect enzyme activity.ling and Python-based simulation to investigate how competition for an inhibitor can affect enzyme activity.
+The project combines biochemical modeling and Python-based simulation to investigate how competition for an inhibitor can affect enzyme activity.